-- The tenant must not sublet the property - The tenant must not host AirBnB or similar short term rental guests in the property - The maximum number of people that may reside in the property - Whether pets are allowed to be kept, and if so their identities - If smoking and/or vaping is allowed inside the property
+- The tenant must not assign or sublet the property - The tenant must not host AirBnB or similar short term rental guests in the property

-- Restrictions on the number of vehicles and their roadworthiness - Clarification on who pays for water supplied and the associated wastewater charges - Setting out the responsibilities for the maintenance of any lawns and gardens - A clause assigning to the tenants jointly and severally the liability for any debt collection costs and expenses that may arise from the landlord's enforcement of any Tenancy Tribunal order.
+- The maximum number of people that may reside in the property - Whether pets are allowed to be kept, and if so their identities - If smoking is allowed inside the property - Restrictions on the number of vehicles and their roadworthiness - Clarification on who pays for water supplied and the associated wastewater charges - Setting out the responsibilities for the maintenance of any lawns and gardens - A clause assigning to the tenants jointly and severally the liability for any debt collection costs and expenses that may arise from the landlord's enforcement of any Tenancy Tribunal order.

 Some clauses have been held to be illegal and unenforceable.
 These include a requirement to have carpets professionally cleaned at the end of the tenancy, or to make tenants liable for rectification of fair-wear-and-tear.
-Any provision in a tenancy agreement that prohibits the tenant from assigning the tenancy is not enforceable.
-Landlords must consider all requests from tenants to assign the tenancy and must not decline unreasonably.
-Landlords may include reasonable conditions when giving consent for assignment that the tenant must meet.